Gezondheid zorg voeding

 There is already plenty of knowledge about the positive impact of balanced and adapted diets on health.
 Making that positive impact a reality though, is only possible when every actor clearly understands how to adapt their processes and products.
 Essentially, the current knowledge still needs to be translated into concrete practical guidelines.
 These guidelines may concern modifying the choice of ingredients, adapting recipes, the parameters of production processes, shelf-life and packaging techniques.
 However, it also concerns logistical processes such as storage, transport, and the distribution of meals.

-FoodCare is a collective research, development, and dissemination project (COOCK type) with the objective of developing a generalised, repeatable, and scalable methodology for the preparation and adaptation of meals and meal components that respond to the consumers’ specific nutritional needs.
+FoodCare was a collective research, development, and dissemination project (COOCK type) with the objective of developing a generalised, repeatable, and scalable methodology for the preparation and adaptation of meals and meal components that respond to the consumers’ specific nutritional needs.

-Target group and results
+Target group

 Project partners

-The FoodCare project is the initial brainchild of the cooperation initiative Nutrition Health Care System (NuHCaS).
+The FoodCare project was the initial brainchild of the cooperation initiative Nutrition Health Care System (NuHCaS).
 NuHCaS takes a systemic approach towards uniting the food, health and care sectors in the pursuit of knowledge development and research on how food affects our health.

 ILVO